jordanamorais/curso-javascript-ninja/course-notes/classes/class-1.md

 > Objects:

-**OBS:** Objects are most faster than arrays.
+**OBS:** Objects are faster than arrays.
 So, prefer use objects instead of arrays.

 ```js
 var person = {